ScottBurger/going_rogue_podcast/_posts/2023-12-19-winter-special.md

 ---

+* Winter mail sack
+* Interview with Huw Millward, solo dev of Warsim: The Realm of Aslona
+*

 ---

-Next episode: Season 2 starts with xxx!
+Next episode: Season 2 starts with Rogue Tower!

 Contact us at grogpodzone@gmail.com!